-How did you get interested in Church Websites?
+How did you get interested in church websites?

-I first took an interested in the WordPress publishing platform about three years ago and decided to give a go at making a WordPress theme.
+I first took an interest in the WordPress publishing platform about three years ago and decided to give a go at making a WordPress theme.
 My first theme was for artists and photographers to create portfolio websites.
 Not too many people used it, so I went looking for a more productive niche to tackle.
 My research found that there were many churches using WordPress but few themes made specifically for churches.
-As Christian, this really appealed to me, so I made a church theme of my own.
+As a Christian, this really appealed to me, so I made a church theme of my own.

 I put that church theme up on a popular marketplace and the amount of attention it got from churches exceeded my expectation.
 With that response, I felt like the Lord was opening the door for me to do more.
-I was able to acquire the churchthemes.com domain name for a fair price (that’s not common) and use some of the resources my first theme was generating to setup churchthemes.com.
+I was able to acquire the churchthemes.com domain name for a fair price (that’s not common) and use some of the resources my first theme was generating to set up churchthemes.com.
 Now I’m focusing on building and supporting church WordPress themes full-time.

-What do you think are the must haves of every church website?
+What do you think are the must-haves of every church website?

 Useful content and an easy way to find that content are absolute musts.